-Swallows and Amazons follows the lives of John, Susan, Titty and Roger Walker as they stay at a farm near a lake in the Lake District during the school holidays.
+Swallows and Amazons is a children’s adventure story by Arthur Ransome.
+It follows the lives of John, Susan, Titty and Roger Walker as they stay at a farm near a lake in the Lake District during the school holidays.
 They borrow a boat named Swallow to go sailing and make a camp on a nearby island.
 Soon, they find themselves under attack from the fierce Amazon pirates [also known to some as Ruth and Peggy Blackett], who sail a boat named Amazon.
 The two groups of children have many outdoor adventures, including sailing, camping, fishing, exploration and general piracy.

 I really enjoyed this book.
 Swallows and Amazons is just a good, a heart-warming, children’s adventure story, in a similar league to other popular children’s series such as Enid Blyton’s Famous Five books (which I loved as a girl).